greg7mdp/rippled/docs/sidechain/spec.md

 The cross-chain sequence number ledger object must be acquired on the destination before submitting a `SidechainXChainSeqNumCreate` on the source chain.
 A `SidechainXChainSeqNumCreate` transaction is used for this.
-It's purpose is to prevent transaction replay attacks and is also used as a place to collect signatures from witness servers.
+Its purpose is to prevent transaction replay attacks and is also used as a place to collect signatures from witness servers.
 It is destroyed when the funds are successfully claimed on the destination chain.

 #### Fields